 Jul 9, 2019 | Atlanta, GA

 In late spring semester, the Provost Teaching and Learning Fellows (PTLF) held their final meeting of the 2018-19 academic year.
-As part of the program, the fellows are charged with leading discipline-based teaching and learning initiatives in their respective colleges.
+As part of the program, the fellows, which include faculty from the Ivan Allen College of Liberal Arts, are charged with leading discipline-based teaching and learning initiatives in their respective colleges.
 At the meeting, each of the cohorts discussed challenges, as well as goals and action plans, for the 2019-20 academic year.
-The following outlines observations and areas of focus for fellows from the respective colleges.
+Here are the outlines, observations, and areas of focus for fellows from the Ivan Allen College.

 SCHELLER COLLEGE OF BUSINESS